 Temperatures on the Eastern Algarve tend to be a little higher than the western side usually from May - October you can virtually guarantee sunshine, but then the Algarve is famous for all year round sunshine!
 We have seen people sunbathing on the beach in January!

 Our property sits on top of a hill overlooking the Asseca Valley to the rear and the coast to the front.
-Serro Da Zorra means "Hill of the Fox" The views are stunning, especially from the roof terrace in the evening, seeing that the house is only 5 minutes drive from Tavira.
+Serro Da Zorra means "Hill of the Fox" The views are stunning, especially from the roof terrace in the evening.

-We have a very "different" style restaurant within walking distance of the house it is a must and not expensive, kids are welcome, he only seats about 12 max so its quite intimate.
+We have a very "different" style restaurant within walking distance of the house run by a former French chef.
+It is a must and not expensive, kids are welcome, he only seats about 12 max so its quite intimate.

 The river Gilao flows out of the Asseca and cuts through Tavira.
 Just at the back of our house about 3 miles away there is beautiful waterfall, where you can take a picnic and go for walks.
 In fact there are loads of places to walk right outside our gate.